The Powerful Science Behind Visual Note-Taking

 Visual Note-taking Improves Comprehension

-Our eyes are constantly looking for concepts to latch onto – and we are much better at finding concepts in visuals than in text (Trafton, 2014).
+Our eyes are constantly looking for concepts to latch onto–and we are much better at finding concepts in visuals than in text (Trafton, 2014).
 In fact, the brain processes visuals 60,000 times faster than text (Semetko & Scammell, 2012).
-When visual notes are used in a conference or meeting, most of the audience will be able to quickly understand the content.
+When visual notes are used in a conference or meeting, many of the viewers will be able to more quickly understand the content over content presented without visuals.

 “Using visuals during meetings creates more ideas, creates better ideas, and increases recall.”

 One study explored the way people interpret instructions on medicine packaging.
 Researchers found that people following directions with text and illustrations did much better than those following text only directions (Levie & Lentz, 1982).
-We often rely on visuals to process information, so picking up a marker and communication with a visual language makes sense.
+We often rely on visuals to process information, so picking up a marker and communication with a visual language is intuitive to many people.

 Visual note-taking is similar to traditional note-taking: anyone can do it regardless of his or her drawing ability.
-Taking personal notes is easy.
-No one else will see them and they serve as great reference material.
+And there’s no pressure when you’re learning to take your own visual notes: no one else will see them and they serve as great reference material.

-Unlike traditional visual art forms, there is no pressure to make beautiful images.
-Leave that to the professionals (us!).
 Visual note-taking goes beyond pretty pictures.
 It’s a tool anyone can use to improve their ability to retain information.
+Unlike traditional visual art forms, there is no pressure to make beautiful images.

 When you start utilizing visual notes, you start to process and reframe information in your own language.
 This leads to better information retention.
 In a study completed by Princeton and UCLA, professors discovered that students who took handwritten notes did better with memory recall than students who took notes with their laptops (Herbert, 2014).